Live Workshop Guide · Hands-On AI Training

 Set this up alongside your tool stack in Part 3 · Exercise 3.2 (Toolbox + MCP).

-Cross-stack support: drive multi-field admin form entry inside a browser-based business system
+How the four AI vendors compare: drive multi-field admin form entry inside a browser-based business system

 Claude SupportedClaude for Chrome, beta on paid plans Source